 - Sales reported by MLM companies represent losses to participants.
-So based on DSA statistics, aggregate losses suffered by tens of millions of victims exceeds ten billion dollars a year in the U.S., with losses suffered increasingly by vulnerable populations overseas.
+So based on DSA statistics, aggregate losses suffered by tens of millions of victims exceeds tens of billions of dollars a year in the U.S., with losses suffered increasingly by vulnerable populations overseas.
 This means that total aggregate losses from hundreds of millions of victims worldwide since the 1979 FTC v, Amway decision (allowing Amway to continue its endless chain recruitment scheme) would amount to hundreds of billions of dollars.

 - Damages from participation in MLM are widespread among participants.
-In many cases, monetary losses from MLM participation lead to heavy indebtedness, bankruptcy, foreclosed mortgages, and failed education and career pursuits.
+In many cases, monetary losses from MLM participation lead to heavy indebtedness, bankruptcy, foreclosed mortgages, and failed education, and ruined careers.

 - Some MLM participants lose more than money.
 Divorces and rifts among extended families are commonplace.
 Even suicides and murders related to participation in MLM, have been reported.